maximeacd/task-manager-api/README.md

 ---

-## REST API allowing users to manage tasks with authentication, due-dates and status tracking.

 **Task Manager API** is a production-ready **Spring Boot** REST API for managing users and tasks.

 It features JWT authentication, full API documentation via Swagger, unit and integration testing, and containerized deployment with Docker.